 David's natural response to PTSD was to move toward isolation; this was dangerous because isolation often leads to suicide.
 We countered this tendency by deciding to meet with a small group of friends once a week.
 These friends listened.
 They cared.
 They loved us.
 They validated our experience of suffering, which helped us to let go of some of the pain.

 Building Healthy Family Ties

 Though David tended to withdraw even from our children, I encouraged him to spend some time alone with them each week so they could talk.
 I also spent regular time alone with each child.
 They needed to feel loved.
-They needed to be able to ask questions about their dad's illness and to get some honest answers.
+They needed the opportunity to ask questions about their dad's illness and get some honest answers.
 Together, we became a strong team.